 Description: Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services to create exchanges that satisfy individual and organizational objectives.
 To be involved in DECA (an Association of Marketing Education) you must be enrolled in a business course.
-This is an articulated course with Metro Community College.

-Method of Grading: Tests, quizzes, projects, in class work, computer simulation, and homework assignments Student Outcomes: The student will understand basic marketing concepts, explain how products are created, priced, and packaged, and understand all aspects of sales and selling a product.
+Method of Grading: Tests, quizzes, projects, in class work, computer simulation, and homework assignments

+Student Outcomes: The student will understand basic marketing concepts, explain how products are created, priced, and packaged, and understand all aspects of sales and selling a product.

-553 - ADVANCED MARKETING Semester 1 Credit
+553 - ADVANCED MARKETING

-Description: Students will relate the concepts learned in Marketing I and apply them to internet marketing, international marketing, and business ownership.
+1 Credit Semester Description: Students will relate the concepts learned in Marketing I and apply them to internet marketing, international marketing, and business ownership.
 Students will experience marketing as it pertains to real life situations.
-Advanced Marketing along with Sports Marketing is an articulated course with Metro Community College.